Houba! On the Trail of the Marsupilami: Plot

 Dan Geraldo, a reporter who needs a scoop, arrives in Chiquito, Palombia, but he does not think that he is going to discover anything significant, other than an interview with the Paya; the indigenous tribes of Palombia.
 However, accompanied by the eccentric and poor vet and tour guide, Pablito, whose children dislike him and deem him a liar, Dan is told the myth of the Marsupilami, a mythical and extremely rare creature that is believed to inhabit the Palombian rainforest and to be a real species.

-Meanwhile, 80-year-old botanist Hermoso discovers a beautiful but rare orchid, in which the Marsupilami uses to cradle its eggs, manages to condense it into a liquid and drinks it, turning him to an early adult age.
+Meanwhile, 80-year-old botanist Hermoso discovers a beautiful but rare orchid, in which Marsupilami uses to cradle his eggs, manages to condense him into a liquid and drinks it, turning him to an early adult age.
 With the help of Caporal, a Palombian Army officer, he performs a coup d'état and imprisons General Pochero, the current dictator with a love for Celine Dion, while he plans to capture the Marsupilami, which had earlier stolen Hermoso's samples and is planned to be trained to take more orchids for Hermoso to stay young.

 Dan and Pablito, after tracking in the jungle, are captured by the Paya.
-In their temple, they meet the beautiful Queen Paya, who gives a prophecy of the Marsupilami (seen as the Guardian of the Jungle) being threatened by "the man with two faces".
+In their temple, they meet the beautiful Queen Paya, who gives a prophecy of Marsupilami (seen as the Guardian of the Jungle) being threatened by "the man with two faces".
 They are released, but after Dan insults Pablito and reveals that he isn't paying him, the two get into an argument and separate.